yusrap/100-Days-of-Code/log.md

 **Today's Progress:** Created the index.js file, my very first

 **Thoughts:** Couldn't dive deep into the function and logic, as I wasn't feeling well - hope to catch up tomorrow :c

+# Day 4-5 - August 17-18, 2023

+**Today's Progress:** Not much :( Too hectic days

+**Thoughts:** Need to do better time management aaaa

+# Day 6 - August 19, 2023

+**Today's Progress:** Project done doneee, modfiied the palette and fixed JS code

+**Thoughts:** Again need to dive deeper in the JS logic so aim to do more projects!